anuraghazra/anuraghazra.github.io/content/case-studies/005-gyrododge.md

   }
 ```

-As you can see i initialized the `deviceorientation` events and player's position and velocity stuff. the most important method of the Player class is `collidePointPoly` which detects if a point hits a polygon.
+As you can see, I initialized the `deviceorientation` events and player's position and velocity stuff.
+The most basic method of the Player class is `collidePointPoly` which detects if a point hits a polygon.

 ```js
 collidePointPoly(px, py, target, vertices) {